 Office of Extramural Research (OER), NIH

-Dr. Cheryl Kitt is Senior Scientific Advisor to the Deputy Director of Extramural Research, in the Office of Extramural Research, at the National Institutes of Health.
+Dr. Cheryl Kitt is Senior Scientific Advisor, in the Office of Policy for Extramural Research Administration, Office of Extramural Research, at the National Institutes of Health.

 She received her M.A. and Ph.D. in Biopsychology from the University of Maryland at College Park and received post-doctoral training in neuroscience at The Johns Hopkins University School of Medicine and focused her research on the neurobiology of neurodegenerative disorders.
 She later joined the faculty of Hopkins’ Division of Neuropathology, Department of Pathology, where she studied neural systems affected in Alzheimer’s disease, Parkinson’s disease, and pediatric neurological disorders.